-A modern liberal arts education takes whatever you’re passionate about—history, medicine, music, law, neuroscience, engineering, poetry, teaching, biology—and helps you understand how it will impact the world around you.
+A modern liberal arts education takes whatever you’re passionate about—history, medicine, music, law, neuroscience, engineering, poetry, teaching, the environment—and helps you understand how it will impact the world around you.

 Bowdoin College’s Pickard Fields cover 35 acres of some of the best groomed field space in New England.
 Blessed with excellent natural drainage, the fields are supported by in-ground irrigation and are well-tended by a devoted field crew.
 Bowdoin College has been the host site for many NESCAC, New England, and Northeast Regional Rugby Tournaments for Division I and II men and women.
 The USA Women’s Eagles spent their 3-week Residential Camp here, prior to the 2010 World Cup.

 Athletic Training Coverage

-Certified Athletic Trainers are on the sidelines for the duration of the camp and in residence halls, available 24/7.
+Certified Athletic Trainers and a Nurse are on the sidelines for the duration of the camp and in residence halls, available 24/7.
 Access to training rooms for supplies and care is available and included in the cost of camp.
 Should it be necessary, two hospitals are within a 5 and 10 minute drive of Bowdoin College.

 Commuters should plan to arrive and check in, well in advance of the first session each day.
 Further information about drop off and pick up times and locations will be furnished via email before camp begins.
 Commuter campers without their own cars should plan on being picked up at 8:45pm.
 Campers under 18 must check in and out EACH day with camp staff.